Joey Gallo Player Props: Twins vs. Tigers

 Tigers Pitching Rankings

-- The Tigers pitching staff ranks 26th in MLB with a collective eight strikeouts per nine innings.
+- The pitching staff for the Tigers has a collective 8.1 K/9, the fifth-worst in MLB.

-- The Tigers' 4.63 team ERA ranks 24th across all MLB pitching staffs.
+- The Tigers have the 25th-ranked team ERA among all league pitching staffs (4.62).

-- The Tigers rank 20th in baseball in home runs surrendered (83 total, 1.3 per game).
+- The Tigers rank 20th in baseball in home runs given up (84 total, 1.3 per game).

+- The Tigers will look to Vest (2-0) in his second start this season.

+- The right-hander last appeared in relief on Thursday, when he tossed one scoreless inning against the Minnesota Twins without surrendering a hit.

 © 2023 Data Skrive.
 All rights reserved.